Posted: Sat, September 20, 2014 | By: African Orphan-Education Projects

 How did this bright light happen?
 To find out, I emailed the director (Bwambale M Robert) with pestering questions; he immediately responded, with the inspiring info below.

-I encourage you: if you’re an atheist, agnostic, secularist, free-thinker who is inclined to be charitable, this tiny outpost of rationality is a magnificent place to plop down your dollars.
+If you’re an agnostic, secularist, humanist, free-thinker who is inclined to be charitable, this tiny outpost of rationality is a magnificent place to plop down your dollars.
 Many kids here - over 50 - are also orphans… That’s right - atheists are now taking care of the poorest children in a far-away Third World impoverished nation, and providing them with secular educations.
 (Brighter Brains Institute is sponsoring a 4-year-old girl, named “Tuisime Precious”)

 Brighter Brains Institute: Are you the founder?
 When did you get the idea to start the school?
 How did you get the initial funding?